The-Running-Dev/Porfolio/README.md

 * [Chocolatey-Core Team Packages](https://github.com/chocolatey/chocolatey-coreteampackages)

    The core repository for Chocolatey packages.
-I contributed a dozen packages to this repository (like Spotify, JetBrains WebStorm and DataGrip, etc)
+I contributed a dozen packages to this repository (like Spotify, JetBrains WebStorm and DataGrip, etc.)

 ## Linux/Bash